 The old, wooden boat slid its way through the waters of Lake Kivu.
-The boat’s passengers steered the vessel, laden with heavy boxes of food, toward Ishwa Island in Rwanda.
-They could see the shoreline, which could only be reached by boat, in the distance — full of people cheering and singing with thankful hearts.
+The boat’s passengers steered the vessel, laden with heavy food boxes, toward Ishwa Island in Rwanda.
+They could see the shoreline in the distance, which could only be reached by boat.
+It was full of people cheering and singing with thankful hearts.

 Earlier that day, those boxes of food had arrived in Rwanda in a shipping container.
-And long before that, the supplies sat in a warehouse in Virginia, waiting to be packed and shipped.
-But because of volunteers and faithful donors like you, that food made its way across oceans, countries, and continents to reach a group of hungry children.
+And long before that, the supplies sat in a warehouse in Virginia, waiting to be shipped.
+But because of faithful donors like you, that food made its way across oceans, countries, and continents to reach a group of hungry children.

-“It speaks to the desperation of people when they use what they have or can afford to rent, to reach and distribute the product we have sent,” said Josh Brewer, World Help’s director of humanitarian aid.
+“It speaks to the desperation of people when they use what they have or can afford to rent to reach and distribute the product we have sent,” said Josh Brewer, World Help’s Director of Aid & Relief.

 Thanks to the World Help family, many shipments of food, clean water, clothing, medical equipment, hygiene kits, furniture, and more have made their way to people who were desperate for hope.
-This year, more goods are ready to be sent — supplies that you can help ship either by volunteering in our distribution center or by giving to cover the cost of shipping!
+This year, more goods are ready to be sent — supplies you can help deliver by giving to cover the shipping cost!